mrdbourke/mac-ml-speed-test/README.md

 ## Experiment Overview

+The focus of these experiments is to get a quick benchmark across various ML problems and see how the Apple Silicon Macs perform.

-* TODO - write experiment overview - focus on speed comparisons across hardware of the same code rather than framework vs framework
+The focus is on hardware comparison rather than framework to framework comparison and measuring speed rather than accuracy.

-* TODO - focus on various batch sizes/actual training times typical of real-world experimentation
-* TODO - note: more batch size = more memory requirments, e.g. 8GB M3 probably can't run much over batch size 64 for CV or 32 for NLP
-* TL;DR
-    * PyTorch CV test
-    * PyTorch NLP test
+The following experiments are run:
+* TensorFlow Computer Vision (CIFAR100)
-    * TensorFlow CV test
+* TensorFlow Computer Vision (Food101)
-    * TensorFlow NLP test
+* TensorFlow Natural Language Processing (NLP)
+* PyTorch Computer Vision (CIFAR100)
+* PyTorch Computer Vision (Food101)
+* PyTorch Natural Language Processing (NLP)
 * LlamaCPP LLM test (generate text with Llama 2)

+While the focus is on Apple Silicon Macs, I've included my own deep learning PC (NVIDIA TITAN RTX) as well as a Google Colab free tier instance for comparison.

 ## Base Environment Setup

+TK - finish experiment setup

 * TODO: Make sure this works across new machines
 * TODO: If someone has a brand new machine, what do they do?
 E.g. install homebrew, conda-forge, github linking etc